Liu Lei: Biography

 Liu Lei was born in February 1957 in Liaocheng, Shandong province.
 He joined the PLA in 1973 at age 16.
 In the 1990s, he graduated from the joint combat commander training program of the PLA National Defence University.
 He also studied at the graduate school of the Chinese Academy of Sciences and holds a doctoral degree.

 Liu has served in the Lanzhou Military Region for more than 40 years, including many years in the 21st Group Army.
 In June 2003, he became Director of the Political Department of the Nanjiang (Southern Xinjiang) Military District.
 He attained the rank of major general in July 2004.
 In January 2007, he became Political Commissar of the 21st Army.
 He was appointed Political Commissar of the Xinjiang Military District, which is under the Lanzhou MR, in July 2013.

-In November 2013, six days after a suicide attack on Beijing's Tiananmen Square, thought to be perpetrated by Uyghurs from Xinjiang, Commander Peng Yong of the Xinjiang MD was removed from the Regional Party Standing Committee, the Communist Party governing body in Xinjiang, and replaced by Liu Lei.
+In November 2013, six days after a suicide attack on Beijing's Tiananmen Square, thought to be perpetrated by Uyghurs from Xinjiang, Commander Peng Yong of the Xinjiang MD was removed from the Xinjiang Uygur Autonomous Regional Committee of the Chinese Communist Party, and replaced by Liu Lei.